 Connecting to a non-reputable network makes it difficult to know if hackers are active on the router.
 Hackers may be able to access and view your sensitive data.
 For a quick video on how your details can be accessed, watch the short video below:

 Password: Make sure your device is protected with a strong Wi-Fi password.
+We recommend your password is different for each account you have.

 Turn off sharing: When you’re on a trusted network, such as at home or work, you may want to share with the network.
 When you are on a public network where you don’t know who else is on the network, make sure your sharing settings are switched off to avoid sharing your personal files with anyone on the network.
+This will ensure your data is kept safe whilst continuing to enjoy the use of the free Wi-Fi.

 If you’d like to discuss the safety and security of the devices you connect to public Wi-Fi; contact Bean IT on 0121 667 8977 or email email@example.com